dysphie/nmrih-shepherd/README.md

 ## Automation

-The plugin can automatically issue ultimatums for certain checkpoints when they are reached for the first time.
+The plugin can automatically issue ultimatums for certain checkpoints when they are touched by a player for the first time.
 To enable automation for a checkpoint, edit `addons/sourcemod/configs/shepherd_triggers.txt`.
 The config file has one line for each checkpoint with the following format:

 ```